SanadMarji7/RandomForestAccelerator/README.md

 Last file must be **testbench** !!!

-### auto compiling the project
+### compiling the project
-In the compile folder is a script to compile all the components automatically.
-You can use it like this:

-      $ cd compile
+to compile the files of the project run the following commands: ghdl -s --std=08 majorityVote.vhd ghdl -a --std=08 majorityVote.vhd ghdl -s --std=08 DT.vhd ghdl -a --std=08 DT.vhd ghdl -s --std=08 DT_memory.vhd
+ghdl -a --std=08 DT_memory.vhd
+ghdl -s --std=08 node.vhd
+ghdl -a --std=08 node.vhd
+ghdl -s --std=08 Random_Forest_accelerator.vhd
+ghdl -a --std=08 Random_Forest_accelerator.vhd
+ghdl -s --std=08 Comparator.vhdl
+ghdl -a --std=08 Comparator.vhdl

+if you have vhdl version 08 or higher you dont need the extra "--std=08" to compile.

+After compiling all the files run the script using the following command: please note that script should be in same folder as the testbench.
-      $ bash auto_compile.sh
+      $ ./script RF_tb

-After this you just have to compile the test benches you want to use.
-For example like this (you should still be in the compile folder):

-      $ bash script.sh ../BNNA/tb_presentation.vhdl

 ## References